bee-queue/bee-queue/README.md

 | Kue       |        7.53MB |      7.86MB |

 These numbers become even more favorable when considering the ~986kB of memory usage Redis reported on a fresh startup.

-To run the benchmarks yourself, `npm install bull kue` and then run the corresponding files inside the benchmark folder.

 ## Creating Queues
 [Queue](#queue) objects are the starting point to everything this library does.
 To make one, we just need to give it a name, typically indicating the sort of job it will process: